Best Boning Knife 2020

 WUSTHOF BONING KNIFE REVIEW

-Wusthof Classic Boning Knives are a very popular choice among chefs.
+Wusthof Classic boning knives are a very popular choice among chefs.
 Likewise, many other online boning knife reviewers label this as their top choice.
 It is a great knife, but at nearly double the cost of our Best Boning Knife “winner”, we just don’t believe it’s that much better.
+Although, some will argue that buying from a world-class knife maker like Wusthof is worth it.

 3. Zelite Infinity Boning Knife (Alpha Royal), 6″